soft2018spring-gruppe10/Report/Acceptance Criteria.md

 As a user, i want to give a location and get all books which mentions a city in the vicinity of that location, so i can find a book that i want to read.

 ##### Acceptance Criteria:

-1) The user should be able to specify a location
+Given a User gives a location "10,30"

-2) The user should be able to get all books which mentions a city in the vicinity of the location
+When the user ask for all books that mentions cities near that location Then the user gets all books mentioning a city near that location

+##### Questions
+- is it correct that given is as it is, compared to the above user stories arrangement style.

+- does it need to be more specific as in 100% specific data, given the data size would enlarge these statements alot.